 5 Amazing Facts About Sled Dogs

-In honor of the 2016 Iditarod Trail Sled Dog Race, which kicked off last Saturday in Anchorage, Alaska, we bring you 5 remarkable facts about sled dogs.
+In honor of Alaska’s famous annual Iditarod Trail Sled Dog Race, we bring you 5 remarkable facts about sled dogs.
 While we recognize that the Iditarod is a difficult, challenging and sometime dangerous endeavor for the dogs, it draws upon a long and storied tradition of dog and human partnerships.
 From historic race teams to legendary dogs who saved an entire city, these stories showcase the inspiring and indefatigable spirit of these amazing dogs.

 1. A sled dog named Balto helped save the town of Nome, Alaska from a deadly diphtheria outbreak in 1925.